iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 ## Building and Running

-By default, the IAR Embedded Workbench is set to use the `System` character set as default.
-For this example we will require the `UTF-8` character set for displaying the __`°`__ character.
+By default, the IAR Embedded Workbench is set to use the `System` character encoding.
+For this example we will need take advantage of the `UTF-8` character set for displaying the grade (__`°`__) character correctly.

 * To update the __code editor__ character set to use the __UTF-8__ encoding, go to `Tools → Options → File Encoding → Default character encoding` and choose `UTF-8`.
 Press `OK` to close this window.